-Plantar warts are small growths that usually appear on the heels or other weight-bearing areas of your feet.
-This pressure may also cause plantar warts to grow inward beneath a hard, thick layer of skin (callus).
+Plantar warts are small, rough growths on the feet.
+They usually show up on the balls and heels of the feet, the areas that bear the most pressure.
+This pressure may also cause a wart to grow inward beneath a hard, thick layer of skin (callus).

 Plantar warts are caused by HPV.
-The virus enters your body through tiny cuts, breaks or other weak spots on the bottom of your feet.
+This virus enters through tiny cuts or breaks on the bottom of the feet.

-Most plantar warts aren't a serious health concern and usually go away without treatment eventually.
-You may want to try self-care treatments or see your doctor to have the warts removed.
+Most plantar warts aren't a serious health concern and often go away without treatment, especially in children under 12.
+To get rid of them sooner, you can try self-care treatments or see your health care provider.

 Plantar wart signs and symptoms include:

-- A small, fleshy, rough, grainy growth (lesion) on the bottom of your foot, usually the base of the toes and forefoot or the heel
+- A small, rough growth on the bottom of your foot, usually at the base of the toes or on the ball or heel

-- Hard, thickened skin (callus) over a well-defined "spot" on the skin, where a wart has grown inward
+- Hard, thickened skin (callus) over a spot on the skin, where a wart has grown inward

-- Black pinpoints, which are commonly called wart seeds but are actually small, clotted blood vessels
+- Black pinpoints, which are small clotted blood vessels commonly called wart seeds

-- A lesion that interrupts the normal lines and ridges in the skin of your foot
+- A growth that interrupts the normal lines and ridges in the skin of your foot

 - Pain or tenderness when walking or standing